Series: Laurel and Hardy

 Having reviewed a number of their films, I think it is clear to see Stan Laurel has a problem with eye contact with other people.
 Look at the scene where he is talking to the nurse holding the baby - he is clearly looking at the top of her head as he talks to her.

 When we first see Ollie, he is reading a book.
-Unfortunately due to the pixels on the DVD it is hard to determine which book he was reading.
+Unfortunately it is hard to determine which book he was reading.

 Stan just happens to keep a salt shaker in his jacket pocket.